Lilian Bland: Later life

-By April 1911 she was running a car dealership in Belfast, Ireland, but in 1911 she gave up the business to marry her cousin Charles Loftus Bland (born 21 October 1881).
+By April 1911, she was running a Ford car dealership in Belfast, Ireland, but in 1911, she gave up the business to marry her cousin Charles Loftus Bland (born 21 October 1881).
 Charles was a lumberjack from British Columbia and had returned to Ireland to propose to Lilian.
-The couple married on 3 October 1911 and soon emigrated to Canada where they built their own farm on virgin lands.
+The couple married on 3 October 1911 and soon emigrated to Canada, where they built their own farm on virgin lands.

 Charles and Lilian had their first and only child, Patricia Lilian Bland, on 13 April 1913.
 Patricia died of tetanus in September 1929, at the age of 16.
 The couple separated soon after, with Lilian moving back to England and Charles going on to marry his second wife, Mary (who was a cousin of both Lilian and Charles).

 Bland returned to the United Kingdom in 1935, settling in Kent.
 She became a gardener and gambled her wages on the stock market in the hopes of getting more money.
 She also wrote a memoir about her life during this time, which is yet to be published.
 By the 1950s, Bland had retired to Cornwall.
 In 1971, at the age of 92, Bland was quoted by the Belfast Telegraph for saying that the only excitement left to her was gambling.
 She died soon after on 11 May of the same year.

 Legacy

 Bland was commemorated by an Ulster History Circle blue plaque at the family home in Carnmoney, County Antrim and Mayfly was presented to the Dublin Club.
-Glengormley Park in Newtonabbey was renamed Lilian Bland Community Park in August 2011; at the same time a stainless-steel sculpture of the Mayfly was unveiled.
+Glengormley Park in Newtownabbey was renamed Lilian Bland Community Park in August 2011; at the same time, a stainless-steel sculpture of the Mayfly was unveiled.
 Four of her paintings were put up for auction in Penzance in July 2021.

 A 2021 exhibition on Irish innovators presented by National Museums NI the Ulster Transport Museum in Cultra, Belfast, featured Bland's contribution to Irish aviation.

 Zara Rutherford, the youngest woman to fly solo around the world (at age 19 in 2022), credited Lilian Bland as one of her sources of inspiration.